How to perform a Bootable USB Flash Drive!

 How to create a Bootable USB Flash Drive?

-• You must have a second computer/laptop to perform these actions below
+- You must have a second computer/laptop to perform the actions below

-Note: If you want all of your files back, make sure you're already signed in using Onedrive (or other alternatives), doing so you will still have your files when rebooting your computer.
+Note: If you want all of your files back, make sure you're already signed in using OneDrive (or other alternatives), and by doing so, you will still have your files when rebooting your computer.
 (Except apps)

 How to use a Bootable USB Flash Drive?

-• Go to Settings > System > Recovery > Advanced startup and press restart now.
-(If your laptop is still useable, do these steps first)
+- Go to Settings > System > Recovery > Advanced startup and press restart now.
+(If your laptop is still usable, do these steps first.)

-Optional: If you accidentally enabled the PCI lock on your system configuration and it bricked your computer, go to the Command Prompt and type this:
+Extra info: If you accidentally enabled the PCI lock on your system configuration and it bricked your computer, while you're still in the Advanced Startup page, find the Command Prompt and type this:

 bcdedit /deletevalue {default} usefirmwarepcisettings

 Thank you so much for reading this blog post!
-We will provide useful information you need help finding on the web.
+I will provide the useful information you need to help you find on the web.
 If you want more blog posts or are just generous, please consider donating any amount using PayPal below.
-We will appreciate your donation! 💓
+I will appreciate your donation! 💓

 Comments